Peekobot/peekobot/README.md

 ### 3. Define your conversation

 The conversation definition should be placed in a JavaScript variable called `chat`.
+I define this in the `conversation.js` file.
+You can inline it if you want to.

-It should be an object with numerical property names, and each property is an entry in the conversation.
+The `chat` variable should be an object with numerical property names, and each property is an entry in the conversation.

 A conversation entry should have: